mythril-forge/homebrew-classes/docs/homebrew/classes/paladin.md

 When you are wielding a single medium-sized melee weapon, your critical hits with that weapon do thrice the damage dice and modifiers instead of twice.
 The weapon must not have the heavy or two-handed property for you to gain this benefit.

 ### Great Weapon Fighting
-When you roll damage for an attack you make with a melee weapon that you are wielding with two hands, you can choose to reroll the damage but must use the new roll.
+When you roll damage for an attack you make with a melee weapon that you are wielding with two hands, you can choose to reroll any number of the damage dice; but you must use the new rolls.
 The weapon must have the two-handed or versatile property for you to gain this benefit.

 ### Protection
 When a creature you can see attacks you, you can use a reaction to impose disadvantage on that attack.
 You must be using a shield to gain this option.